sagarapatel/Getting-and-Cleaning-Data-Course-Project/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-# The data linked run_analysis.R represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+# The data linked to run_analysis.R represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 # A full description is available at the site where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones